-A bachelor's degree program in computer information systems combines technical courses in computer science with business classes that discuss how to integrate information resources across different organizations.
-Business elements in areas like finance, economics, operations and marketing are also examined in order to learn about designing and deploying appropriate systems to improve upon a business' overall operational efficiencies.
-Other common course topics include:
+These programs combine technical courses in computer science with business classes that discuss how to integrate information resources across different organizations.
+Business elements in areas like finance, economics, operations and marketing are also examined in order to learn about designing and deploying appropriate systems to improve upon a business' overall operational efficiency.
+Common course topics include:

 - Systems analysis and development